-The Knoll at Tigard Apartments are designed for seniors (age 55+), and include 45 one-bedroom units and 2 two-bedroom units.
-The project serves seniors of modest means with maximum annual gross income for a 1 person household at approximately $30,000.
-Rents range from $562 - $597 for the one-bedroom apartments.
+The Knoll at Tigard Apartments are designed for seniors (age 55+) of modest means, and include 45 one-bedroom units and 2 two-bedroom units.

 The project is transit-oriented, located on a bus line, near a rail line, and within walking distance to other community amenities such as the library, senior center, shops and restaurants.
 A living column graces the entry to the building (offering year-round vegetation).
 A 15,000 gallon cistern collects rainwater for re-use in flushing toilets.